ArenKDesai/Aren-s-Notes/Blender/Blender Basics.md

 ## Modes

 ### Edit Mode
-Allows for minute control of meshes.
+Allows for minute control of edges and vertices on meshes.

 ### Object Mode
-Allows for the creation, dele
+Allows for the creation, deletion, and selection of full meshes.